RUSSIA: "Religious feelings" not offended – or the calm before the storm?

 Since a vaguely-worded Russian law criminalising "offending religious feelings" came into force on 1 July no prosecutions have followed, Forum 18 News Service notes.
 Alexander Verkhovsky's SOVA Center for Information and Analysis has reported only one associated incident, concerning a representative of the Saami people in Russia's Far North.
 Critics fear that the new amendments are so poorly defined that they could be used by anyone to prosecute actions they simply dislike.
 Verkhovsky, for example, thinks they will certainly be interpreted in a way that criminalises actions previously not treated as criminal.
 While understood as a concession to the Russian Orthodox Church (Moscow Patriarchate), there is considerable disagreement over the criminalisation of "offence to religious feelings" in both the Russian Orthodox Church (Moscow Patriarchate) and Russian society, Forum 18 notes.
 And not every legal initiative apparently motivated by the notion of "offending religious feelings" is progressing in Russia.More than a month since a vaguely-worded law criminalising "insulting religious feelings" came into force in Russia on 1 July, no prosecutions have followed, Forum 18 News Service observes.
 Yet fears over the Law's restrictive potential persist.
 It is the most notorious legal measure concerning freedom of religion or belief to be adopted since President Vladimir Putin returned to the Kremlin in May 2012.

-Alexander Verkhovsky – who monitors nationalism, xenophobia and threats to freedom of religion or belief in Russia – is so far unaware of any formal requests to the law enforcement agencies for a criminal case to be opened due to "insulting religious feelings".
+Alexander Verkhovsky – who monitors nationalism, xenophobia and threats to freedom of religion or belief in Russia – is so far unaware of any formal requests to state agencies for a criminal case to be opened due to "insulting religious feelings".
 "Perhaps they exist, who could possibly know?" he commented to Forum 18 on 9 August.
 "Many are waiting, I think, and it's summer."

 Lawyer Inna Zagrebina of the Moscow-based Guild of Experts on Religion and Law is similarly unaware of formal complaints of "insulting religious feelings", she told Forum 18 on 14 August.